 Choosing a surgeon will be a choice you live with for years, if not your entire life.
-The surgeon you choose can mean the difference between a successful outcome and one with serious consequences.
-Choosing the surgeon should never be taken lightly.

 How to choose a surgeon